 My choice to be a graphic designer was partly down to the fact that I am more technically minded than I am aesthetically minded.
-And it all stems for my love of computers, specifically the Mac.
+And it all stems from my love of computers, specifically the Mac.
 If I had been more ‘aesthetically’ minded I may well have ended up in photography or as a painter.

-So what is it that makes you, what you are today?
+So what is it that makes you what you are today?

 Image by https://unsplash.com/@fancycrave